microsoft/windows-ai-studio-templates/configs/mistral-7b/README.md

 ## Remote Development
 ### Prerequisites
-To run the model fine-tuning in your remote Azure Container App Environment, you need to make sure your subscription have enough GPU capacity amount.
+1. To run the model fine-tuning in your remote Azure Container App Environment, you need to make sure your subscription have enough GPU capacity amount.
 Submit a [support ticket](https://azure.microsoft.com/support/create-ticket/) to request the capacity amount required for your application.
 [Learn More about GPU capacity](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview)
+2. Make sure you have a [HuggingFace account](https://huggingface.co/) and [generate an access token](https://huggingface.co/docs/hub/security-tokens)
+3. Accept the LICENSE of [Mistral](https://huggingface.co/mistralai/Mistral-7B-v0.1) on HuggingFace.

 ### Provision Azure Resources
 To get started, you need provision the Azure Resource for remote fine-tuning.
 This can be done by running the `AI Toolkit: Provision Azure Container Apps job for fine-tuning.` from command palette.